 “The Red Clover!”

 Painted against the black canvas of the night a figure ran, swift.
-He paid little attention to the noise of the people below him.
+Silent and sure, he paid little attention to the noise of the people below him.
 Dark robes wrapped his body in tight embrace, the material blending seamlessly into the night, and a cloth mask hid all of his face saved his eyes.
-His footsteps were silent, sure.
 One could only hear the soft clinking of arrows in the quiver strapped to his back.

 Pausing, he nocked an arrow to his bow.
 His audience gaped as he drew the string taut, his posture arching against the moon, a silhouette bathed in incandescent glow.

-The arrow flew and landed in the middle of the earth-packed street.
+With a soft thud, the arrow landed in the middle of the earth-packed street.
 Straw slippers surrounded it from all sides as the villagers amassed, hesitant yet curious.
 Gingerly, an old man pulled off the letter stuck to the glinting arrowhead.
 The parchment crinkled as it opened, revealing characters inked in gold on blue, each brush stroke flowing and confident.
 Up close, the words gave off a distinct flowery aroma.
 Most of the people were illiterate, but there were young boys who attended school, and one of them was pushed forward now.
 He took the letter, reading it aloud in prepubescent childish pipes.